Understanding Agricultural & Citrus Surety Bonds in 2023

 Research and Identify the Bonding Requirements

-Researching and identifying the right bonding requirements is key to getting Agricultural and Citrus Surety Bonds.
+Researching and identifying the proper bonding requirements is critical to getting Agricultural and Citrus Surety Bonds.
 Knowing how to do this makes the process easier.
 The table below shows the steps for researching and identifying bonding requirements.

 |Identify Bond Type||Figure out which type of bond is needed for agricultural or citrus operations.|